replit/kaboom/doc/25-platformer.md

 	const level = addLevel(LEVELS[levelId ??
 0],levelConf)
 ```

-In the code above, we pass the name "game" as the name of the scene, as well as the id of the current game level id and coins a player collected, initially, these values will be 0.
+In the code above, we pass "game" as the name of the scene; the "levelId" of the current game level id and "coins" a player has collected.
+Initially, these values will be 0.

 The `gravity()` function describes the amount of gravity in the game.
-The level variable will hold the id of the current game level and its map.
+The `level` variable will hold the ID of the current game level and its map.

 Next, we'll add a player object for the "bean" sprite.
-Add the following code below the "level" variable:
+Add the following code below the `level` variable:

 ```javascript
  const player = add([